napari/napari/docs/plugins/npe2_getting_started.md

    - Make sure the manifest file is added to `package_data`.
 2. Create the plugin manifest file.

-This guide will walk you through the steps using a [cookiecutter][] template. cookiecutter is a command line utility that generates a python package for you after asking a few questions.
-In this case, the package contains all the boilerplate needed for documenting, testing and deploying your plugin.
+This guide will walk you through the steps using a [cookiecutter] template. cookiecutter is a command line utility that generates a python package for you after asking a few questions.
+In this case, the package contains all the boilerplate needed for building, documenting, testing and deploying your plugin.

 ```{note}
 Minimally, a plugin could be just three files: `setup.cfg`, a python file, and